 The Plan authorizes the granting of stock-based awards to key employees and non-employee directors of the Company and its subsidiaries in the form of: (i) stock options; (ii) RSAs, (iii) restricted stock units, (iv) stock awards; (v) PSUs; and (vi) performance cash awards.
 The Company issues new shares to satisfy stock-based awards.
 For option awards, the option price cannot be less than the fair market value of the stock on the grant date.
 Stock option awards have a maximum term of ten years from the date of grant, and generally become exercisable over a five year period beginning on the first anniversary of the date of grant.
-The Company does not grant any stock options; however, the Company acquired some additional stock options with prior acquisitions, most recently the acquisition of Access that had a maximum term of five years from the date of grant, and generally became exercisable over a four year period beginning on the first anniversary of the date of grant.
+The Company does not grant any stock options; however, the Company acquired some additional stock options with prior acquisitions, most recently the acquisition of Access that had a maximum term of five years from the date of grant.
 RSAs and PSUs typically have vesting schedules over a three-year period and the expense is recognized over the vesting period.